The Vietnam Veterans Memorial is one of the most popular memorials in Washington DC. This memorial is a tribute to a controversial war.

-The memorial wall is what most people think of when they think of the Vietnam War Memorial in Washinton DC.
-The memorial wall is inscribed with the names of soldiers who
+The memorial wall is what most people think of when they think of the Vietnam War Memorial in Washington DC.

 58,318 names are inscribed on the wall as of Memorial Day 2017 including 10 additional names that were added in 2010.

 Approximately 1200 of these are listed as missing (MIA's, POW's, and others)

 How Do you Find a Name on the Vietnam War Memorial?

 The names are listed in chronological order based on the date of casualty, and within each day, names are shown in alphabetical order.

 To help locate a relative or name make sure to search the Vietnam Veterans Memorial Fund’s Virtual Wall before you head to the park.

 You can also look at the printed registries available at the memorial which are organized alphabetically by last name.

 On March 11, 1982, the design and plans received final Federal approval.